zevv/npeg/README.md

 ### Action captures

-The `%` operator can be used to execute arbritary Nim code during parsing.
-The Nim code can access all captures made within the the capture through the implicit declared variable `c: seq[string]`.
-Note that the Nim code gets excuted during parsing, *even if the match is part of a pattern that fails and is later backtracked*
+The `%` operator can be used to execute arbitrary Nim code during parsing.
+The Nim code can access all captures made within the capture through the implicit declared variable `c: seq[string]`.
+Note that the Nim code gets executed during parsing, *even if the match is part of a pattern that fails and is later backtracked*

 The example has been extended to capture each word and number with the regular `>` capture